dbasrai/watchmyset/README.md

 This trained model can then be used to reasonably detect laughter in stand-up comedy sets it hadn't been trained on.

-All the code in this project was written on ran on [Google Colaboratory](https://research.google.com/colaboratory/faq.html).
+The model was initially trained using code written on [Google Colaboratory](https://research.google.com/colaboratory/faq.html).

 The Google Colab notebook for training the model is located in this repo, named `WMS_train_model.ipynb`.
 (Suggested to open in Colab)

 The Google Colab notebook for detecting laughter in YouTube videos is located in this repo, named `WMS_predict_YT.ipynb`.
 (Suggested to open in Colab).
-This is also listed as a .py file called `predict.py`.

 The dataset the model was trained can be downloaded here: https://drive.google.com/open?id=1hyINuRXl6QXOPwLZIDjNbThiTsCxOMpv

 And the labeled CSVs corresponding to the above dataset can be downloaded here: https://drive.google.com/open?id=1cTRqzzFFzoC9QgOZ5OKecSgf8ROar5c7

-Currently working on putting project up as a stand-alone website.
+Using this model, I also (am in the process) of creating a basic website allowing easy use of the trained model to detect laughs in stand-up comedy set. `wms.py` is a slightly more developed version of the above predict notebook, and `app.py` is the web server that using [Flask](https://flask.palletsprojects.com/en/1.1.x/) microframework.
+The `templates` folder contains a basic HTML UI for users to paste a YouTube link and see the laughter statistics.